Scientific Community Reception

 Volume I: A Dark-Sector-Free Cosmology — COMPLETE

-Volume II: Beyond Singularities — IN PROGRESS
+Volume II: Beyond Singularities — COMPLETE

 Internal Peer Review